 The Kiyomizu-dera Temple entrance fee is 300¥.

-This Kyoto tourist spot is open daily from 6 am to 6 pm.
+This Kyoto tourist spot is open daily from 6 am to 6 pm, and that’s plenty of time to include it with other spots what to see in Kyoto for the day.

 Sannen-zaka is also surrounded by several famous landmarks such as Yasaka Shrine, Maruyama Park, Yasaka-no-to Pagoda, and Kodaiji Zen Temple.